Jscherbe/vite-config-cms-theme/README.md

 1. Adding two libraries to our theme.
 One that points to the production assets (CSS/JS) and one that points to the local Vite dev server.
 This way when you are developing locally assets will be requested from the Vite dev server.
 2. Adding special frontend_dev flag to our settings.php to be set locally by the developer to switch to Vite for local development
-3. Last, we have a have a custom preprocess theme hook that checks for that 'frontend_dev' flag and conditionally loads the dev library vs the normal theme assets
+3. Last, we have a have a custom preprocess theme hook/function that checks for that 'frontend_dev' flag and conditionally loads the dev library vs the normal theme assets

 **Example THEME.libraries.yml**